saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-20-saltstack-overview.md

 ![SaltStack proxy-minion](/img/salt_proxy_minion.png "SaltStack proxy-minion") {: refdef}

 The proxy-minion process that is used to control a system does not have to be running on the same server that is used to run the master service.
-The <b>salt-proxy</b> process can be runnning on another server.
+The <b>salt-proxy</b> process can be running on another server.
 Just make sure that server has IP connectivity with the master as well as the systems that it is managing:

 {:refdef: style="text-align: center;"}
 ![SaltStack proxy-minion](/img/salt_proxy_minion_process.png "SaltStack proxy-minion")